Importing, Previewing & Exporting

 The following settings must be enabled in Preferences -> Export for pause/resume to be available in the app menu:

-Learn More with Videos!
+Learn More with Video tutorials!

 View the full Video AI 6.0 series in either of these two locations!